A History of Ollie’s Trolley & LUMS Restaurants

 Ollie’s Trolley History

 Ollie’s Trolley was an offshoot brand of the restaurant chain LUMS.
-Brothers Stuart and Clifford Perlman purchased a 16-seat diner in Miami Beach from its founder Burnett Carvin in 1956.
+Brothers Stuart and Clifford Perlman purchased a 16-seat diner in Miami Beach from its founder, Burnett Carvin, in 1956.
 LUMS’ hot dogs steamed in beer cemented their now legendary status.

 The brothers would grow LUMS to over 300 locations throughout the United States.
 Then, after purchasing the Caesars Palace Casino (Las Vegas) in 1969, they turned around and sold LUMS to John Y. Brown in 1971.